Connecting rod: Steam engines

 The 1712 Newcomen atmospheric engine (the first steam engine) used chain drive instead of a connecting rod, since the piston only produced force in one direction.
 However, most steam engines after this are double-acting, therefore the force is produced in both directions, leading to the use of a connecting rod.
 The typical arrangement uses a large sliding bearing block called a crosshead with the hinge between the piston and connecting rod placed outside the cylinder, requiring a seal around the piston rod.

 In a steam locomotive, the cranks are usually mounted directly on the driving wheels.
 The connecting rod is used between the crank pin on the wheel and the crosshead (where it connects to the piston rod).
-The equivalent connecting rods on diesel locomotives are called 'side rods' or 'coupling rods'.
-On smaller steam locomotives, the connecting rods are usually of rectangular cross-section, however marine-type rods of circular cross-section have occasionally been used.
+On smaller steam locomotives, the connecting rods are usually of rectangular cross-section; however, marine-type rods of circular cross-section have occasionally been used.

 On paddle steamers, the connecting rods are called 'pitmans' (not to be mistaken for pitman arms).

 Internal combustion engines

 A connecting rod for an internal combustion engine consists of the 'big end', 'rod' and 'small end'.
-The small end attaches to the gudgeon pin (also called 'piston pin' or 'wrist pin'), which allows for rotation between the connecting rod and the piston.
-Typically, the big end connects to the crankpin using a plain bearing to reduce friction; however some smaller engines may instead use a rolling-element bearing, in order to avoid the need for a pumped lubrication system.
-Connecting rods with rolling element bearings are typically a one piece design where the crankshaft must be pressed together through them, rather than a two piece design that can be bolted around the journal of a one piece crankshaft.
+The small end attaches to the gudgeon pin (also called 'piston pin' or 'wrist pin' in the U.S.), which allows for rotation between the connecting rod and the piston.
+Typically, the big end connects to the crankpin using a plain bearing to reduce friction; however, some smaller engines may instead use a rolling-element bearing, in order to avoid the need for a pumped lubrication system.
+Connecting rods with rolling element bearings are typically a one-piece design where the crankshaft must be pressed together through them, rather than a two-piece design that can be bolted around the journal of a one-piece crankshaft.

 Typically there is a pinhole bored through the bearing on the big end of the connecting rod so that lubricating oil squirts out onto the thrust side of the cylinder wall to lubricate the travel of the pistons and piston rings.

 A connecting rod can rotate at both ends, so that the angle between the connecting rod and the piston can change as the rod moves up and down and rotates around the crankshaft.